leyfall/coding_journey/DAYS.md

 - Reading the commits of my past projects.
 - Still streak in LeetCode since well- stupidly enought to do the thing but yeah.
 - No class- but more on reading and write my book.

+Day 22 - 01.08.26

+- still no progress.
+I humbly been lazy.